antonybstack/procurement/NGINX_CLOUDFLARE_SETUP.md

 ### Local Development
 - Use `mac-deploy.sh` for local setup
 - Connects to `http://localhost:4200` and `http://localhost:5001`
-- Uses mkcert for SSL certificates
+- No local TLS; Cloudflare handles HTTPS for the public domain
 - Domain resolves via `/etc/hosts`

 ### Production Deployment